 HIPAA.
 If the vendor needs access to PHI/ePHI, the vendor must be HIPAA compliant and a Business Associate Agreement (BAA) is required.

 GDPR.
-If the vendor processes data for customers from in the European Economic Area, United Kingdom or Switzerland (the “Designated Countries”), the vendor must be GDPR compliance and a Data Processing Agreement (DPA) is required.
+If the vendor processes data for customers from within the European Economic Area, United Kingdom or Switzerland (the “Designated Countries”), the vendor must be GDPR compliant and a Data Processing Agreement (DPA) is required.

 SLA for Service Providers.
 For network and infrastructure service providers that support production and/or critical operations at LifeOmic, a Service Level Agreement (SLA) is defined and included in the service contract.